Jim Cantore: Career

-Jim is a member of both the National Weather Association and the American Meteorological Society.
+Cantore is a member of both the National Weather Association and the American Meteorological Society.
 He holds the AMS Television Seal of Approval.
 He also received the NOAA-David S. Johnson Award in 2003 for his innovative use of environmental satellite technology.

 Aside from live reporting for TWC, Cantore also serves as the narrator on the TWC series Storm Stories.
 He also narrates Local On The 8s (excluding the national version).

-He was featured in the beginning of the ECHL's Stockton Thunder entrance video saying "Hello, this is meteorologist Jim Cantore from the Weather Channel; a special weather advisory has been issued for the Central Valley—a 100% chance of thunder."
+He was featured at the beginning of the ECHL's Stockton Thunder entrance video saying "Hello, this is meteorologist Jim Cantore from the Weather Channel; a special weather advisory has been issued for the Central Valley—a 100% chance of thunder."

-After NBCUniversal's acquisition of The Weather Channel in 2008, Cantore has occasionally filled in for Al Roker on The Today Show.
+During NBCUniversal's ownership of The Weather Channel from 2008 to 2018, Cantore occasionally filled in for Al Roker on The Today Show.
 He was also in London hosting weather segments for NBC during the 2012 Summer Olympics.

 Viral videos

 On January 28, 2014, while doing a live on-location report at the College of Charleston in Charleston, South Carolina, Cantore was charged by a student named Colin Marcelli.
-Cantore noticed the charge, and kneed Marcelli in the groin.
+Cantore noticed the charge and kneed Marcelli in the groin.
 Marcelli immediately ran off.
 Cantore never broke his train of thought nor appeared frazzled during the incident.
 A recording of the shot has gained upwards of two million views on YouTube.

 On February 14, 2015, while covering the impacts of Winter Storm Neptune along the South Shore of Massachusetts, an intense band of thundersnow struck the area, causing Cantore to react excitedly to the presence of the ultra-rare phenomenon.
 The video of his reaction now has over 5,000,000 views on YouTube.

 On October 10, 2018, while covering landfall of Hurricane Michael in Panama City Beach, Florida, Cantore was forced to quickly dodge a flying piece of lumber while reporting live.
 Video of the incident was viewed on Twitter more than 500,000 times in the hour after its occurrence.

-On September 28, 2022, while covering Category 4 Hurricane Ian, Cantore was hit by a flying tree branch in the eyewall of the storm at Punta Gorda, Florida.
+On September 28, 2022, while covering Category 5 Hurricane Ian, Cantore was hit by a flying tree branch in the eyewall of the storm at Punta Gorda, Florida.
 The video went viral on Twitter and garnered millions of views in under 24 hours.

 Personal life

-Cantore's children have Fragile X syndrome.
-Cantore does charitable work for FRAXA, the Fragile X Research Foundation, and the Parkinson’s Unity Walk.
+Cantore's former wife has Parkinson's disease and his two children both have Fragile X syndrome.
+Cantore does charitable work for FRAXA, the Fragile X Research Foundation, and the Parkinson's Unity Walk.
 He also contributes his time to Make-a-Wish Foundation events around the country and he has also served as a celebrity cabinet member with the American Red Cross.